zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-condition.md

 All customers to import have the value `IsLocked = true; // 0`, so the update action should only be performed when both `IsLocked` value (source and destination) are equals.

 **Note**: We cannot use the `PrimaryKey` option in this scenario.
-Otherwise, when performing a `BulkMerge`, it will consider the locked customer as a new customer instead of an existing one.
+Otherwise, when performing a `BulkMerge`, it will consider the locked customer as a new customer instead of an existing one and will insert it.

 ## Solution